wagnerhsu/project-sql-server-samples/samples/manage/azure-arc-enabled-sql-server/uninstall-azure-extension-for-sql-server/README.md

     Install-Module Az -Scope CurrentUser -Repository PSGallery -Force
     ```

-1. Connect to Azure with an authenticated account using an authentication method of your choice.
-For more information, see [Connect-AzAccount](https://learn.microsoft.com/powershell/module/az.accounts/connect-azaccount).
+1. Connect to Azure AD and login to your Azure account.

     ```console
+    Connect-AzureAD
-    Connect-AzAccount <parameters>
+    Connect-AzAccount -TenantID (Get-AzureADTenantDetail).ObjectId
     ```

 1. Run the script using the desired scope.